top of page

 Speaking & Workshops

 Grief and major life transitions don’t stay neatly contained outside of daily life.
 They surface in our work, our relationships, our sense of identity, and how we move through the world.
-Yet many people are never given language, time, or permission to engage with these experiences honestly.
+Pressure does the same, building over time, often quietly, shaping how people think, behave, and lead.
+Yet many people are never given the language, time, or permission to engage with these experiences honestly.

 The Denali Effect